BrettMayson/ArmaLint/src/config/README.md

 ### CURRENTLY UNSUPPORTED
 __EXEC
 __EVAL
+##
+enum

 ## Renderer

 The ArmaLint Config renderer can be used to create a processed version of a config file.
 All preprocessor commands like includes, macros, and defines can be seen after they have been executed.

+## Simplifier

+The ArmaLint Config simplifier is used to create a version of the config that is ready to be rapified.

 ## Rapifier